 Advantages of company formation in Manitoba

-The different advantages of starting a company in Manitoba are:
+The different advantages of registering a business in Manitoba are:

 Limited legal responsibility: When you incorporate your business in Manitoba, you establish a legal entity that is distinct from you.
 This protects your assets from business liabilities and debts.